 Make sure that you are always staying current with the news and not attempting to re-enter your home before it’s deemed safe to do so.
 Roads leading to your home, or even the home itself, could be deadly so never defy the authorities in their safety assessments.

 Tornados often follow hurricanes, so don’t be fooled into thinking that you’re safe going back after the hurricane winds die down.
 Wait until authorities say it is safe to return to your area.
 They will not do so until it’s clear that a tornado is not headed your way.

 If you are allowed back, do not bring children with you.
 Your home may be very dangerous.
 It may also unsettle small children to see their house in a dilapidated state.

 If the area surrounding your home is flooded, turn back around immediately.
-Even though flooding is covered under your Auto Insurance policy, you don’t want to chance getting stuck in your vehicle so if the entrance to your home is flooded, don’t approach thinking your car won’t get swept away or damaged by the flood.
+Even though flooding is covered under your Auto Insurance policy, you don’t want to get stuck in your vehicle so if the entrance to your home is flooded, don’t approach hoping that your car won’t get swept away or damaged by the flood.

 Enter hesitantly and armed to confront wildlife taking refuge in your home.
 An animal may attack after becoming alarmed once you enter.
 Bring a broom or bear spray, which will work on just about any animal.

 Once inside, chances are that your utilities won’t work.
 Expect to find yourself without water, gas, electricity and phone service.
 This will be the condition of your home for quite a while, especially if the hurricane was especially severe.
 The food in your fridge will likely have spoiled if you didn’t empty your fridge before leaving home.